18F/handbook/_pages/policies/travel-and-leave-policies/travel-guide-faq.md

 #### What if I am extending travel for personal reasons?

 Include language that specifies which days will be at your own expense, and acknowledge that "I understand all other travel expenses including lodging and meals before or after the official travel dates specified above are my own responsibility."
+You may [remove hotels and M&IE](#Additional-step-if-you-are-extending-travel-for-personal-reasons) from your authorization in Concur if you haven't already.

 Alternatively, you may book your official travel and have it approved as normal.
 Once your travel has been approved by the travel team in Concur, you may then call AdTrav at (877) 472-6716 and request to be rebooked on a different flight for personal travel.
 In the case of most government contract flights, there is no additional charge.
 However, if there is an additional cost compared to your original itinerary, AdTrav will request you provide a personal credit or debit card number to pay for the difference.